Saheedatt/learnjavascript/README.md

     - Function expression,
     - Arrow function,
     - Modern arrow function.
-We also learnt about callbacks, returning values and also learnt about naming functions appropriately.
+- We also learnt about callbacks, returning values and also learnt about naming functions appropriately.

 - `loops.js` : We looked at the types of loops and their syntax:
     - while loops
     - do-while loops
     - for loops
-We took a quick look at Nested loops.
+- We took a quick look at Nested loops.
 We also looked at the use at the use of break and continue.

-- `exercises.js`: Contains pracitce questions for the things that we learn as we move forward.
+- `exercises.js`: Contains practice questions for the things that we learn as we move forward.

+- `objects.js`: We dealt with  basics of objects
+    - The use of bracket and dot notation
+    - Comparing objects
+    - The for...in loops

 - Will update this as we move forward.